 Seeing rolling bream in a completely new and for you unknown venue will also boost your confidence, which is a very important and positive thing when first trying out a new river!

-This is a slightly harder sign to spot, but also a a very obvious one, if you can manage to locate such bubbles.
+This is a slightly harder sign to spot, but also a very obvious one if you can manage to locate such bubbles.

 Either way, moving, larger clusters of bubbles usually mean feeding fish.
 When it comes to bream, look for slightly bigger bubbles of perhaps 1/4 to 1/2 of an inch that do not stay on the surface for long.